Learning to Persuade on the Fly: Robustness Against Ignorance

-We study a repeated persuasion setting between a sender and a receiver, where at each time $t$, the sender observes a payoff-relevant state drawn independently and identically from an \emph{unknown} prior distribution, and shares state information with the receiver, who then myopically chooses an action.
-As in the standard setting, the sender seeks to persuade the receiver into choosing actions that are aligned with the sender's preference by selectively sharing information about the state.
-However, in contrast to the standard models, the sender does not know the prior, and has to persuade while gradually learning the prior on the fly.
+\ABSTRACT{ Motivated by information sharing in online platforms, we study repeated persuasion between a sender and a stream of receivers where at each time, the sender observes a payoff-relevant state drawn independently and identically from an \emph{unknown} distribution, and shares state information with the receivers who each choose an action.
+The sender seeks to persuade the receivers into taking actions aligned with the sender's preference by selectively sharing state information.
+However, in contrast to the standard models, neither the sender nor the receivers know the distribution, and the sender has to persuade while learning the distribution on the fly.

-We study the sender's learning problem of making \emph{persuasive} action recommendations to achieve low regret against the optimal persuasion mechanism with the knowledge of the prior distribution.
-Our main positive result is an algorithm that, with high probability, is persuasive across all rounds and achieves $O(\sqrt{T\log T})$ regret, where $T$ is the horizon length.
-The core philosophy behind the design of our algorithm is to leverage robustness against the sender's ignorance of the prior.
-Intuitively, at each time our algorithm maintains a set of candidate priors, and chooses a persuasion scheme that is simultaneously persuasive for all of them.
-To demonstrate the effectiveness of our algorithm, we further prove that no algorithm can achieve regret better than $\Omega(\sqrt{T})$, even if the persuasiveness requirements were significantly relaxed.
-Therefore, our algorithm achieves optimal regret for the sender's learning problem up to terms logarithmic in $T$.
+We study the sender's learning problem of making \emph{persuasive} action recommendations to achieve low regret against the optimal persuasion mechanism with the knowledge of the distribution.
+To do this, we first propose and motivate a persuasiveness criterion for the unknown distribution setting that centers {\em robustness} as a requirement in the face of uncertainty.
+Our main result is an algorithm that, with high probability, is robustly-persuasive and achieves $O(\sqrt{T\log T})$ regret, where $T$ is the horizon length.
+Intuitively, at each time our algorithm maintains a set of candidate distributions, and chooses a signaling mechanism that is simultaneously persuasive for all of them.
+Core to our proof is a tight analysis about the cost of robust persuasion, which may be of independent interest.
+We further prove that this regret order is optimal (up to logarithmic terms) by showing that no algorithm can achieve regret better than $\Omega(\sqrt{T})$.